-With Marilyn’s recent passing almost a year after turning over the reins to her original founding partner in Mexico, Carmen Barnard, who along with Ana Elena (Ane) Martínez and Ricardo Muñoz, is fanatically committed to carry on this marvelous concept with a fine focus on Mexico’s food world.
-Some things are different than what is described below: Diana Kennedy is doing her own Diana thing, Rick Bayless is tremendously busy with his multiple staff training trips to Mexico and and has no time left to teach with us, Roberto Santibánez is busy impressing New York City with his marvelous food, for example- but, in honor of Marilyn’s work, we will not update much until we grow accustomed to her absence or find it strictly necessary.
-We have an array of Mexican Chefs come into their own, world renown and respccted, And, with none less than Ricardo Muñoz Zurita, who takes the time from his restaurants and research to join us on these trips, because first and foremost, we are ‘cuates” -friends the 3 of us: Ricardo, Ane and me, and grew up together under Marilyn’s crazy brainstorm, Culinary Adventures, Inc.
+With Marilyn’s recent passing almost a year after turning over the reins to her original founding partner in Mexico, Carmen Barnard, along with Ana Elena (Ane) Martínez and Ricardo Muñoz, is fanatically committed to carry on this marvelous concept with a fine focus on Mexico’s food world.
+Some things are different than what is described below: Diana Kennedy is doing her own Diana thing, Rick Bayless is tremendously busy with his multiple staff training trips to Mexico and and has no time left to teach with us, Roberto Santibánez is busy impressing New York City with his fabulous food, for example.
+But, in honor of Marilyn’s work, we will not change some of the webpage much until we grow accustomed to her absence or find it strictly necessary.
+We have an array of Mexican Chefs come into their own, world renown and respected, And, with none less than Ricardo Muñoz Zurita, who takes the time from his restaurants and research to join us on these trips, because first and foremost, we are ‘cuates” -friends- the 3 of us: Ricardo, Ane and I, and grew up together under Marilyn’s crazy brainstorm, Culinary Adventures, Inc.

 For over 30 years, Marilyn Tausend and her staff have been organizing culinary trips to some of the most out-of-the way and exciting parts of Mexico, acquainting participants with the distinct cuisine of this country.
 Each year, different regions of Mexico are explored with classes by both local cooks and often with such noted authorities as, Diana Kennedy, Rick Bayless, Ricardo Muñoz and Roberto Santibáñez.